 The need for safer roads transcends state lines.
 More than 36,000 people die on our roads every year, and autonomous vehicle technology holds the potential to reduce the number of roadway fatalities caused by preventable human choice or error.

-Building on the shared belief that autonomous vehicles have the potential to make our roads safer, the Governors Highway Safety Association (GHSA), the nonprofit association representing the highway safety offices of state, territories, the District of Columbia and Puerto Rico, has joined the Waymo-led Let’s Talk Self-Driving public education campaign.
+Building on the shared belief that autonomous vehicles have the potential to make our roads safer, the Governors Highway Safety Association (GHSA), the nonprofit association representing the highway safety offices of state, territories, the District of Columbia and Puerto Rico, has joined the Waymo-led Let’s Talk Autonomous Driving public education campaign.

 “Automated vehicle technology presents a critical opportunity to reduce crashes by minimizing or removing human error from the safety equation,” said GHSA Executive Director Jonathan Adkins.
-“GHSA is excited to join Let’s Talk Self-Driving to help prepare motorists, first responders, and the safety community for the rollout of this new safety technology.”
+“GHSA is excited to join Let’s Talk Autonomous Driving to help prepare motorists, first responders, and the safety community for the rollout of this new safety technology.”

 A Shared Focus on Safety

 GHSA focuses broadly on a range of road safety issues, as well as the most cutting-edge safety challenges and opportunities such as strategies to combat drug-impaired driving, enhance pedestrian safety and introduce new traffic safety technologies such as speed cameras and fully autonomous vehicles.

 GHSA’s adopted policy supports the development and deployment of autonomous vehicle technology to “improve road safety, mobility, and convenience.”